tsemaylo/DerivativeSolver/design/docs/notes.md

 - [ ] Testing scripts for whole application
 - [ ] Check testing coverage
 - [x] Refactoring of shared_ptr usage
-- [ ] Modularization of Parser
+- [x] Modularization of Parser
   - [x] Introduce Parser as a separate library
   - [x] Clean up in Makefile
   - [x] Update design doc
-  - [ ] Check duplication is the source code (POSTPONED, so far see no neccessity, as soon as only ExceptionThrower and build configs are duplicated)
+  - [x] Check duplication is the source code (POSTPONED, so far see no neccessity, as soon as only ExceptionThrower and build configs are duplicated)
 - [ ] Add license info
+- [ ] Check doxygen comments